learn-co-students/ds-test-2/README.md

 print(f"The original classifier has an area under the ROC curve of {auc}.")
 ```

-    The original classifier has an accuracy score of 0.956.
-    The original classifier has an area under the ROC curve of 0.836.

-    /Users/forest.polchow/anaconda3/lib/python3.6/site-packages/sklearn/preprocessing/data.py:645: DataConversionWarning: Data with input dtype int64 were all converted to float64 by StandardScaler.
-      return self.partial_fit(X, y)
-    /Users/forest.polchow/anaconda3/lib/python3.6/site-packages/ipykernel_launcher.py:13: DataConversionWarning: Data with input dtype int64 were all converted to float64 by StandardScaler.
-      del sys.path[0]
-    /Users/forest.polchow/anaconda3/lib/python3.6/site-packages/ipykernel_launcher.py:14: DataConversionWarning: Data with input dtype int64 were all converted to float64 by StandardScaler.

 ### 4. The model above has an accuracy score that might be too good to believe.
 Using `y.value_counts()`, explain how `y` is affecting the accuracy score.

 ```python
 y.value_counts()
 ```

-    0    257
-    1     13
-    Name: Purchased, dtype: int64

 This is a case of misbalanced classes.
 The positive class represents only ≈ 5% of all the data.
 This can result in misleading accuracy.